Totybeca/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 The third line: “JavaScript is amazing”
 You must use console.log(...) to print all output
-You are not allowed to use var guillaume@ubuntu:~/0x12$ ./1-multi_languages.js
+You are not allowed to use var

 C is fun
 Python is cool
 JavaScript is amazing
-guillaume@ubuntu:~/0x12$

 2. Arguments
 mandatory
-Score: 56.88% (Checks completed: 87.5%)
-Write a script that prints a message depending of the number of arguments passed:
+write a script that prints a message depending of the number of arguments passed:

 If no arguments are passed to the script, print “No argument” If only one argument is passed to the script, print “Argument found”